Wellchecked77/Wellchecked77/README.md

 ⚡ Fun fact We guys automate stuff

 👨‍💻 Some of the projects I have worked recently
-📦 Terraform Templates for setting up Infrastructure over AWS - Github
+📦 Terraform Templates for setting up Infrastructure over AWS

-📦 Deployment of a static webpage using AWS s3 and CloudFront - Github
+📦 Deployment of a static webpage using AWS s3 and CloudFront

-📦 Setting up a jenkins pipeline for CI/CD of static website hosted on s3 - Github
+📦 Setting up a jenkins pipeline for CI/CD of static website hosted on s3

-📦 CI of a python application using circleCI - Github
+📦 CI of a python application using circleCI

-📦 Containerizing a ML MicroService and running it over Kubernetes - Github
+📦 Containerizing a ML MicroService and running it over Kubernetes

-📦 A Capstone Project for setting up end to end devops pipeline prepared during accomplishing Udacity Cloud DevOps Nanodegree - Github
+📦 A Capstone Project for setting up end to end devops pipeline prepared during my free time

 🎖🎖🎖 Complete list of my certifications here